 Christmas reminds us to surrender to the good news of a God who is with us.
 It’s about trust—not a belief that God will work things out as we want, but faith that however God works things out is ultimately what we need and more, what we really want.

-Think about the significant things that you are facing in your life.
+Look through the significant things that you are facing in your life.
 Take a few moments with God to honestly process through your fears about what those things might cost you.
 Ask Him to show you today how God being with you is going to help you face your fears.

 This passage is incredibly difficult to understand and stomach in our culture, but ask yourself one question.